 Occupational Health

-'Occupational health' concerns the physical and mental wellbeing of employees in the workplace.
+'Occupational health' is a term coined to describe the physical and mental wellbeing of employees in the workplace.
+It exists to help employees and employers navigate health regarding the working environment.

 What is occupational health?